TWiStErRob/twisterrob.github.io/pages/contact.md

    * Go to my Facebook profile and send a message
      (sadly, [it'll go to my Other folder](https://www.facebook.com/help/398578543552207) so I won't necessarily notice it)
    * Chat me up on Skype
- * If I don't respond you can always send me an email requesting to be online on one of the above
+ * If I don't respond you can always email me requesting to be online on one of the above.